-- 1. Adjunct Professor This rank is awarded to persons engaged in part-time teaching or special services who meet the criteria demanded of a full professor in the department(s) to which they are attached. - 2.
-Adjunct Associate Professor This position is awarded to persons engaged in part-time teaching or special services who meet the criteria established for associate professor in the department(s) to which they are attached. - 3.
-Adjunct Assistant Professor This position is awarded to persons engaged in part-time teaching or special services who meet the criteria established for assistant professor in the department(s) to which they are attached. - 4.
-Adjunct Instructor This position is held by part-time faculty members who meet the criteria established for instructor in the department(s) to which they are attached. - 5.
-Adjunct Assistant Instructors This position is held by part-time faculty members who meet the criteria established for assistant instructor in the department(s) to which they are attached. - 6.
-Adjunct Clinical Faculty, Adjunct Community Faculty The titles adjunct clinical faculty or adjunct community faculty (as appropriate), with their respective ranks, may be awarded to persons engaged in part-time teaching or special services relating to the practical instruction of students, and who meet the professional and academic criteria for those ranks established in the department(s) to which they are attached.
-These titles pertain to persons who are not normally paid a salary by the university, but who supervise activities designed to give students practical experience in a given profession. - k.
-Other The president may recommend to the Board of Visitors the establishment of other nontenured positions to allow the appointment of persons distinguished in their fields but not covered by any of the above.
+- 1. Adjunct professor This rank is awarded to persons engaged in parttime teaching or special services who meet the criteria demanded of a full professor in the department(s) to which they are attached. - Adjunct associate professor This position is awarded to persons engaged in part-time teaching or special services who meet the criteria established for associate professor in the department(s) to which they are attached. - 3.
+Adjunct assistant professor This position is awarded to persons engaged in part-time teaching or special services who meet the criteria

+- established for assistant professor in the department(s) to which they are attached. - 4.
+Adjunct instructor This position is held by part-time faculty members who meet the criteria established for instructor in the department(s) to which they are attached. - 5.
+Adjunct assistant instructors This position is held by part-time faculty members who meet the criteria established for assistant instructor in the department(s) to which they are attached. - 6.
+Adjunct clinical faculty, adjunct community faculty The titles adjunct clinical faculty or adjunct community faculty (as appropriate), with their respective ranks, may be awarded to persons engaged in part-time teaching or special services relating to the practical instruction of students, and who meet the professional and academic criteria for those ranks established in the department(s) to which they are attached.
+These titles pertain to persons who are not normally paid a salary by the university, but who supervise activities designed to give students practical experience in a given profession. - b.
+Other The president may recommend to the Board of Visitors the establishment of other non-tenured positions to allow the appointment of persons distinguished in their fields but not covered by any of the above.